 Some of our more interesting commercial real estate projects in this area include negotiating a protective view covenant preserving the northerly view from the home stadium of the Seattle Seahawks, shoring easements and crane swing licenses for large scale commercial and residential tower developments in downtown Seattle, affordable housing covenants and advising clients on the sale of easements and licenses for cellular towers and related telecommunications equipment.

 Our attorneys represent both landlords and tenants in commercial leasing matters for office, retail, industrial, medical and a variety of other property types.
 In addition to frequently handling the more typical office and retail leasing for our clients, we have negotiated leases and subleases for many of Seattle’s best known restaurants and prominent arts institutions including The Frye Art Museum and Cornish Playhouse at Seattle Center.

-We have also represented landowners in negotiating and documenting several complex Ground Lease arrangements for development projects involving automobile dealerships, shopping centers and off- campus student housing.
+We have also represented landowners in negotiating and documenting several complex Ground Lease arrangements for commercial real estate development projects involving automobile dealerships, shopping centers and off- campus student housing.

 - Joint Ventures

 We represent many clients who partner with capital and development partners in the formation of real estate investment and development entities including limited liability companies, limited partnerships and tenant-in-common arrangements.
 Examples of our work in this area include advising a multi-member limited liability company on its acquisition, management and leasing of a portfolio of office buildings located in Seattle’s Fremont neighborhood and representing the development partner in a high rise multi-family project recently built in Seattle’s rapidly growing Stadium District.

 We represent public and private property owners, municipalities, developers, design professionals and contractors in all aspects of real estate development.
 In doing so, we pride ourselves in anticipating issues before they arise and providing creative solutions to problems common in both new construction and renovation.
 Our range of commercial development and construction services includes: